A q-analog of certain symmetric functions and one of its specializations: Introduction

 In $\left( 1.1\right) $ the $m_{\lambda \text{ }}$ are the monomial symmetric functions, the sum being over the integer partitions $\lambda $ of $n$, of length $l(\lambda )=r$.
-These functions $p_{n}^{(r)}$ are introduced with this notation in [11, Example 19 p.
+These functions $p_{n}^{(r)}$ are introduced with this notation in [12, Example 19 p.
 33], whose notations we will follow faithfully.
-The $q$-analogs thus defined, that we will note $\left[ p_{n}^{(r)}\right] $, have attractive properties.
-The article presents the definition and some properties of this $q$-analog.
+The $q$-analogues thus defined, that we will note $\left[ p_{n}^{(r)}\right] $, have attractive properties.
+The article presents the definition and some properties of these $q$-analogues.
 We also present some applications by specialization in the following formal series sometimes called $q$-deformation of the exponential series :

-This allows new insight into polynomials known as inversion enumerators in rooted forests, or in a reciprocal way as the sum enumerators of parking functions (see Yan's summary article [20] on these notions).
+This allows new insight into polynomials known as inversion enumerators in rooted forests, or in a reciprocal way as the sum enumerators of parking functions (see Yan's summary article [21] on these notions).
 New identities are deduced for these polynomials, from which we extract some combinatorial consequences.

 The organization of the article is as follows.
 In Section 2 we set the notations and recall the necessary prerequisites for symmetric functions, integer partitions and $q$-calculus.